Christian Walker Preview, Player Props: Diamondbacks vs. Cubs

 Christian Walker At The Plate

-- Walker leads Arizona with 137 hits, batting .273 this season with 65 extra-base hits.

-- Among qualifying hitters, he ranks 38th in batting average, while his on-base percentage ranks 35th and he is 12th in slugging.
+- Among qualifying hitters in MLB play, he ranks 39th in batting average, 35th in on-base percentage, and 13th in slugging.

-- Walker will look to extend his four-game hitting streak.
-He's batting .333 with one homer over the course of his last games.
+- Walker will look to extend his five-game hitting streak.
+He's batting .333 with one homer over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.